Tristo-star/Inter-VLAN-Routing-Project/README.md

 ### **7. Future Improvements**

 - Automate part of the configuration using CLI scripts to reduce setup time.

-- Expand the lab to include router-on-a-stick setup for comparison.

 - Add DHCP and DNS configurations to simulate a more complete enterprise environment.